rocket-pool/docs.rocketpool.net/docs/en/node-staking/install-modes.md

 # Selecting a Rocket Pool Mode

-Rocket Pool's Smartnode stack is quite flexible; there are several different ways to run it.
+Rocket Pool's Smart Node stack is quite flexible; there are several different ways to run it.
 It can stand up an entire full node from scratch, it can integrate with existing Execution or Consensus client deployments, and it can even run natively as a set of system services.
-In this section, we will cover the typical ways of configuring and using the Smartnode stack.
+In this section, we will cover the typical ways of configuring and using the Smart Node stack.

 ## The Default Docker-Based Configuration

-The default mode, and the most common way to run a Smartnode, is to have it create an entire full node instance on your local machine that Rocket Pool manages.
+The default mode, and the most common way to run a Smart Node, is to have it create an entire full node instance on your local machine that Rocket Pool manages.

-To accomplish this, the Smartnode uses [Docker containers](https://www.docker.com/resources/what-container).
+To accomplish this, the Smart Node uses [Docker containers](https://www.docker.com/resources/what-container).
 In essence, a Docker container is a small sandbox that comes pre-configured with a program, all of its dependencies, and all of the configuration needed to run correctly.
 When it's no longer needed, it can simply be thrown away.
 It's a nice little self-contained bundle that lets things work without making a mess of your actual filesystem or other programs.

-This mode is what the Smartnode Installer will deploy for you.
+This mode is what the Smart Node Installer will deploy for you.
 It uses the following Docker containers:

 - `rocketpool_node` - This is a background process that will periodically check for and claim RPL rewards after a reward checkpoint (if you have auto-claim enabled, more on this later), and is responsible for actually staking new validators when you create a minipool.